Dyckia brevifolia Baker

 Dyckia gemellaria, Dyckia princeps, Dyckia sulphurea

-Dyckia brevifolia is a small, clump-forming, terrestrial bromeliad, with somewhat succulent leaves.
-The individual plants are up to 8 inches (20 cm) wide.
-The leaves are green with small spines around the margins.
-The small spikes of beautiful, yellow flowers rise above the foliage.
+Dyckia brevifolia is a small clump-forming terrestrial bromeliad that forms rosettes of somewhat succulent leaves.
+The rosettes grow up to 8 inches (20 cm) in diameter.
+Leaves are green with small spines along the margins.
+The small spikes of beautiful yellow flowers rise above the foliage in summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).